April / May 2015

 The next National Park “Monument Valley” is also part of the Navayo State.
 Again only a hike was offered.
 With the car one could drive a given route and stop at marked parking lots and enjoy the beauties of this park.
 This National Park is particularly well known because it was here that the famous Marlboro Man advertisement was made.

-I drove on to the park “National Bridges”, which, as the name says, is known for its natural rock bridges.
+I drove on to the park “Natural Bridges”, which, as the name says, is known for its natural rock bridges.

 The two national parks Canyon Lands and Arches can both be reached from the small place Moab.
 As the tourist season in the USA started slowly in the middle of May and this place was very popular thanks to its location, I could not find a hotel room there anymore.
 The next place was Monticello, 87 km away.
 It was a small place with a big intersection, a few motels, gas stations, restaurants and a camper parking lot.
 The most beautiful and largest building was the Mormon Temple.
 The first two days I visited the two national parks in beautiful sunshine.